MicrosoftDocs/azure-devops-docs/docs/build-release/define/triggers.md

 ### CI trigger for a remote Git repo or Subversion

 You can also select the CI trigger if your code is in a remote Git repo or Subversion.
 In this case we poll for changes at a regular interval.
-For this to work, Team Services or your Team Foundation Server must be able to resolve the network address of the service or server where your code is stored.
+For this to work, VSTS or your Team Foundation Server must be able to resolve the network address of the service or server where your code is stored.
 For example if there's a firewall blocking the connection, then the CI trigger won't work.

 ## Scheduled